An Overview of Sexual Dysfunction

 What is sexual dysfunction?

 While research suggests that sexual dysfunction is common (43 percent of women and 31 percent of men report some degree of difficulty), it is a topic that many people are hesitant to discuss.
-Fortunately, most cases of sexual dysfunction are treatable, so it is important to share your concerns with your partner and health care provider.
+Because treatment options are available, it is important to share your concerns with your partner and health care provider.

 What are the types of sexual dysfunction?